Sixth Committee (Legal) — 63rd session

 The Sixth Committee considered the item at its 1st, 15th and 26th meetings, on 6 and 24 October, and on 14 November 2008.

 At the same meeting, on the recommendation of the Ad Hoc Committee on the Administration of Justice at the United Nations, the Sixth Committee decided to establish a working group on the Administration of justice at the United Nations, with a view to finalizing its deliberations on the draft statutes of the United Nations Dispute Tribunal and the United Nations Appeals Tribunal as a priority, bearing in mind resolution 62/228, in which the General Assembly decided to establish a two-tier formal system of administration of justice as from 1 January 2009, and continuing the discussion of the other legal aspects of the administration of justice at the United Nations.
-At the same meeting, the Sixth Committee elected Mr. Ganeson Sivagurunathan (Malaysia) as Chairman of the Working Group.
+At the same meeting, the Sixth Committee elected Mr. Ganeson Sivagurunathan (Malaysia) as Chair of the Working Group.
 The Committee also decided to open the Working Group to all States members of the United Nations or members of the specialized agencies or of the International Atomic Energy Agency.
 The Working Group held four meetings on 7, 17, 21 and 22 October 2008.
-At the 15th meeting of the Sixth Committee, on 24 October 2008, the Chairman of the Working Group presented an oral report on the work of the Working Group (A/C.6/63/SR.15).
-At the same meeting, the Sixth Committee adopted, with oral amendments, the text of the draft statutes of the United Nations Dispute Tribunal and the United Nations Appeals Tribunal, with bracketed unagreed text (A/C.6/63/L.7 and A/C.6/63/L.8), and decided that its Chairman would transmit the text of the draft statutes to the Chairman of the Fifth Committee, through the President of the General Assembly (A/C.5/63/9).
+At the 15th meeting of the Sixth Committee, on 24 October 2008, the Chair of the Working Group presented an oral report on the work of the Working Group (A/C.6/63/SR.15).
+At the same meeting, the Sixth Committee adopted, with oral amendments, the text of the draft statutes of the United Nations Dispute Tribunal and the United Nations Appeals Tribunal, with bracketed unagreed text (A/C.6/63/L.7 and A/C.6/63/L.8), and decided that its Chair would transmit the text of the draft statutes to the Chair of the Fifth Committee, through the President of the General Assembly (A/C.5/63/9).

 Statements were made by the representatives of Mexico (on behalf of the Rio Group), Kenya (on behalf of the African Group), New Zealand (also on behalf of Canada and Australia), Antigua and Barbuda (on behalf of the Group of 77 and China), France (on behalf of the European Union, the candidate countries Turkey, Croatia and the former Yugoslav Republic of Macedonia, the countries of the Stabilization and Association Process and potential candidates Albania, Bosnia and Herzegovina, Montenegro and Serbia, the EFTA country Iceland, member of the European Economic Area, as well as Ukraine, the Republic of Moldova and Armenia aligned themselves with the statement), Liechtenstein, Switzerland, Nigeria, the Democratic Republic of the Congo, the United States of America, India, Japan, Trinidad and Tobago, Norway, Egypt, Israel, Qatar, the Russian Federation, and Iran (Islamic Republic of).